 Calculations have been made in accordance with IAS 33 Earnings Per Share.
 Earnings per share before dilution is calculated by dividing profit for the year by a weighted average number of shares outstanding during the year.
-There is a total of 23,834,997 in outstanding warrants (equivalent to 12,247,209 shares) and 1,352,000 performance share units as of December 31, 2021.
+There is a total of 659,421 in outstanding warrants and 1,902,000 performance share units as of December 31, 2022.
 The calculation of the weighted average number of shares is based on registered shares less Moberg owned shares plus the diluted effect of outstanding warrants and performance share units.

-Gro up Earnings per share 2021 2020 Profit attributable to equity in Moberg Pharma: Continuing operations -16,222 10,214 Discontinued operations 23,714 -1,416 Profit attributable to equity in Moberg Pharma 7,492 8,798 Weighted average number of shares before dilution 43,039,100 18,810,496 Dilution effect of employee stock incentives 1,095,494 111,639 Weighted average number of shares after dilution 44,134,594 18,922,135
+Earnings per share oup 2021 Profit attributable to equity in Moberg Pharma: Continuing operations -15,710 -16,222 Discontinued operations - 23,714 Profit attributable to equity in Moberg Pharma -15,710 7,492 Weighted average number of shares before dilution 75,871,660 43,039,100 Dilution effect of employee stock incentives 1,651,543 Weighted average number of shares after dilution 77,523,203 44,134,594